01 of 13

 Thrifty and Stylish Tile Countertop Ideas for Kitchens

 Lately, tile kitchen countertops are starting to look surprisingly modern.
 Once a kitchen staple throughout the 70s, 80s, and 90s, these days thrifty homeowners see tile as an affordable alternative to more expensive counter materials such as quartz, marble, and granite.
-Even better, anyone with basic do-it-yourself skills can install tile.
-So if you are looking for creative ways to refresh your cooking space without going broke, behold these 18 tile kitchen countertops.Continue to 2 of 19 below.
+Even better, anyone with basic do-it-yourself skills can install some tile.
+So if you are looking for creative ways to refresh your cooking space without going broke, behold these inspirational tile kitchen countertops.Continue to 2 of 13 below.

 Hexagon Tile Kitchen Countertop Adds Pattern

 A retro-flavored cooking space by Seattle Custom Cabinets situated in the Pacific Northwest pairs a hexagon tile countertop with a subway tile backsplash.
 The winning combination boosts visual interest by adding contrasting patterns to the mostly white kitchen.
 Over the sink area are two vintage-inspired milk glass pendants lights.
 The range is a vintage Wedgewood double oven from the 1940s.Continue to 3 of 13 below.

 03 of 13

 Ditch those straight lines in your kitchen with curved construction tiles.
 Doing so will ensure that a floor to ceiling tile pattern is not disrupted by sharp angles as shown in this small kitchen by DTILE based in the Netherlands.
 Even the tiny sink is covered with square tiles.
 Dove gray grout enhances the modern layout.Continue to 4 of 13 below.